mikedef/CarND-Vehicle-Detection/README.md

 ### Extracting Image Features
 ### Histogram of Gradients (HOG)

 To extract the HOG features I defined a function  `get_hog_features()` which implements `scikit-image` and the function to extract HOG features as shown below.
+The HOG function has selectable parameters such as orientation, pixels per cell, and cells per block.
+Through experimentations I found that the LUV color space was the best color space parameter to extract features.
+Based on the lesson I selected 8 pixels per cell and 8 orientations.

 ![alt text][image3]